 We estimate all models for all the single-plant firms on which we have data, and then separately for two groups of industries: Manufacturing, mining, and utilities; and services, trade, and transportation.
-In every case, the regressions include two-digit industry fixed effects to account for interindustry differences in the underlying production functions.
+In every case, the regressions include two-digit industry fixed effects to account for some of the unmeasurable differences in production technologies across firms.
 Also included in all the estimates are variables designed to account for differences in the efficiency units of labor of various types.
-Thus we include indicators accounting for three age groups (under 35, 35-49 and 50 plus), four levels of education, and gender.
+Thus we include indicators accounting for three age groups (under 35, 35-49 and 50 plus), four levels of education (<9, 9-11, 12, and >12 years), and gender.

 Table 3 presents the estimates of these expanded production functions.
 The first thing to note is that there is some evidence of increasing returns to labor (not long-run, as we do not include measures of capital stock, not having such data).
 This might be viewed as evidence for the familiar short-run increasing returns to labor (noted by, among others, Morrison and Berndt, 1981) observed in the estimation of standard production frameworks.
 Even with the measures of workers' characteristics with which we expand the basic production model there are significant differences across detailed industries: In all the estimates we reject the hypothesis that the two-digit industry fixed effects are jointly zero.
 Finally, it is also worth noting that tests of the Cobb-Douglas restrictions are soundly rejected: In the overall sample and the two sub-samples the three higher-order terms are jointly statistically significantly different from zero at conventional levels.

 The parameter estimates on the control variables all make economic sense (even though not all are individually statistically significant).
 Thus productivity appears to be related to age, although the inverse-U shaped pattern with experience appears quite flat.
 Examining the role of formal investment in human capital, the education effects are substantial, so that productivity would be 23 percent higher in a firm with all workers who had completed grade 9 compared to one composed entirely of workers who had not gone beyond grade 8.
-The effects of having completed secondary education on productivity are huge, and the impact of having attended university is even more immense.15 (This is not surprising, given that in Portugal at this time half of the labor force had not attended high school at all.)
+The effects of having completed secondary education on productivity are huge, which is usual in studies of the Portuguese labor market (OECD, 2006), and the impact of having attended university is even more immense.
+15 (This is not surprising, given that in Portugal at this time half of the labor force had not attended high school at all.)
 Finally, for whatever reason productivity falls as the share of women in a firm rises from zero to one.